May 6, 2016

 Estonia is one of the few European Union member states whose education system includes publicly financed schools that provide an education in languages other than the official state language.
 Russian-language education is available in public and private schools at all levels – preschool, basic, and secondary – as well as in vocational schools and in some higher education institutions.
 About 20% of all schoolchildren in Estonia attend Russian-language basic and secondary schools between the ages of 7 and 19.
 Basic school education (grades 1-9) is mandatory and the language of instruction in these schools is determined by their owners, usually the municipal government.

 At the secondary education level (grades 10-12, which are not mandatory) the language of instruction is defined by the Basic Schools and Upper Secondary Schools Act.
-The act stipulates that the language of instruction is to be Estonian for at least 60% of studies in all public schools, including those that once taught only in Russian.
+The act stipulates that the language of instruction is to be Estonian for at least 60% of studies in all public schools.
 The remaining 40% of the curriculum can be taught in another language chosen by the school.

 The goal of transitioning to Estonian as a language of instruction for secondary education is to encourage all students to practise the state language in different linguistic situations, helping to ensure that they will have equal opportunities to obtain higher education, participate in society, and be successful in the labour market.
 It is also an important means of integration that can increase the cohesion of society.

 In the 2011/12 academic year, Estonian was introduced as the main language of instruction in the first year of secondary school.
 The transition is expected to be complete in the spring of 2014, when the students for whom at least 60% of the entire secondary school curriculum has been taught in Estonian will graduate.
 All students who complete a Russian-language basic school and choose to go on to secondary school will, from that point on, receive 60% of their teaching in Estonian and 40% in Russian.
-This regulation does not apply to vocational or adult education.
+This regulation also applies to basic and secondary education for adults and vocational education.
+Vocational education started the transition from 2014.

 The implementation of the transition to Estonian as a language of instruction has been flexible.
 The 60% of studies to be completed in Estonian must include five subjects stipulated by the government – Estonian literature, social studies, geography, music, and Estonian history.
 Additional subjects to be taught in Estonian may be chosen by individual schools, taking into consideration their field of study, the interests of the students, and the available resources.
 This flexibility has inspired schools to diversify their curricula and sometimes to engage in co-operation with higher education institutions, thereby creating better educational opportunities for their students.
 The students themselves are able to choose the language of their final exam and exam questions are prepared in both languages.
 So far, it seems that students have generally chosen to take their final exam in the language that was used to teach the class.